 What are the best online banks in Portugal?

-If you are not living in Portugal at the moment and you have the NIF number, it is possible for you to get a bank account virtually.
+If you’re not living in Portugal at the moment and you have the NIF number, it is possible for you to get a bank account virtually.

-There are a lot of banks that have provisions for online bank account opening without presenting yourself physically to the bank, Nonetheless, you have to submit all the required documents regardless.
-If you are having a difficult time choosing the right online bank, here are some suggestions for you.
+There are a lot of banks that have provisions for online bank account opening without presenting yourself physically to the bank.
+Nonetheless, you have to submit all the required documents regardless.
+If you are having difficulty choosing the right online bank, here are some suggestions for you.